alexhernandez/automation/README.md

 1. Install Bower globally if it does not exist
 2. Install Gulp globally if it does not exist
-3. Install Composer in `/usr/local/composer` if it does not exist
+3. Install Composer in `/usr/local/composer` (aliased to `/usr/local/bin/composer`) if it does not exist
 4. Create a fresh Laravel project if the script was not executed in a Laravel project directory
 5. Create a Laravel `.env` file if one does not already exist
 6. Create master and partial layout view templates if they do not already exist